FAQ

 Where do you get your leather?

-The majority of our leather comes from multi-generational tanneries (concerias) in Italy, as well as some from the few but renowned U.S. tanneries.
-Conceria Puccini supplies Koala (it's bovine; don't worry) and Maremma.
-Conceria Walpier provides the famous Buttero leather of which we are so fond.
+The majority of our leather comes from multi-generational tanneries (concerias) in Italy, as well as some from the few but renowned U.S. and French tanneries.
 We guarantee that you will be as impressed with these leathers as we are.Â

 How do you care for leather?

 Leather is one of the heartiest materials we have, but that kind of longevity requires a little love and care.
-Do not get your leather wet.
+Do not get your leather overly wet.
 Do not leave your leather in the sun for extended periods.
-If your leather starts to seem dry or like it is cracking, you need to moisturize, just like your own skin.
+If your leather starts to seem dry or like it is about to crack, you need to moisturize, just like your own skin.
 We recommend a small dab of Smith's Leather Balm.Â

 Help!
 My wallet is tight!